-Under IAS 19 the cost of retirement benefits is recognised in the Income and Expenditure Account when employees earn them, rather than when the benefits are actually paid as pensions.
-However, the charge that is required to be made against the precept is based on the cash payable in the year, by reversing the real cost of retirement benefits out of the Statement of Movement in the General Fund Balance.
+Under IAS 19, the cost of retirement benefits is recognised in the Comprehensive Income and Expenditure Account when employees earn them, rather than when the benefits are actually paid as pensions.
+However, the charge that is required to be made against the precept is based on the cash payable in the year, by reversing the real cost of retirement benefits out of the Statement of Movement in Reserves in the General Fund Balance.

-(c) Pensions liabilities and future considerations
+Pensions liabilities and future considerations

-The current service costs contained in the table, below, are within the following values contained within the Comprehensive Income and Expenditure Statement, forming part of note 15, the reconciliation to the subjective analysis
+The current service costs contained in the table, below, are within the following values contained within the Comprehensive Income and Expenditure Statement.